nerdissimo-de/woocommerce-pfand/README.txt

 comma-separate them, you have to input the prices with '.' as the decimal separator , independent of the WooCommerce settings.

+**For compatibility with WooCommerce German Market by MarketPress.com please contact us.**

 == Installation ==